 - Repurposing VHS cases as storage for art supplies.

-And, because I’m sure you’re curious, here’s the picture of the epic playroom complete with an indoor slide.
+Because I’m sure you’re curious, here’s the picture of the epic playroom complete with an indoor slide.
 You’re welcome.